 Jump to content

-What to do if you are currently in Kenya, Somalia, Eritrea or South Sudan and want to apply for a tourist visa.
-We call this a general visit visa.
+What to do if you are currently in Nigeria or Benin and you want to apply for a UK visa

 In this guide